kvnang/frkennyang/src/data/cvList.md

 - ### University of Ciputra
   #### Lecturer
   ##### SEPTEMBER 2019 - MAY 2020, SURABAYA
-  I teach Philosophy of Religion, both in English and in Bahasa Indonesia, to junior students of different majors.
+  I taught Philosophy of Religion, both in English and in Bahasa Indonesia, to junior students of different majors.
 - ### Katolisitas Study Group
   #### Lecturer
   ##### JULY 2019 - MAY 2020, JAKARTA
-  I teach Aquinas’ _Summa Theologiae_ to a group of catechists.
+  I taught St. Thomas Aquinas’ _Summa Theologiae_ to a group of catechists.
 - ### St. John Vianney Spiritual Year Seminary
   #### Lecturer
   ##### AUGUST 2018 - JUNE 2020, SURABAYA
-  I teach Introduction to Sacred Scripture course to seminarians.
+  I taught _Introduction to Sacred Scripture_ course to seminarians.
 - ### University of Navarra
   #### Translator
   ##### SEPTEMBER 2014 - JULY 2020, SURABAYA